 The grill should be placed at least five feet away from any house, building, deck, porch, or other structure.
 If you decide to use your grill on a rooftop make sure there is an exhaust fan and the access door is closed.

-When grilling on a deck or porch make sure that it has an open space of at least 3 feet and use a grill pad between the grates and the surface of the deck.
+When using a grill under deck or porch make sure that it has an open space of at least 3 feet and use a grill pad between the grates and the surface of the deck.

 Grilling indoors is not recommended because it exposes people and animals living nearby to high levels of smoke and toxic chemicals released by grease drippings.